cfillion/reapack-index/README.md

 Version: 0.2015.12.25
 ```

-#### Version Tags
+### Version Tags

 These tags are specific to a single package version.
-You may still edit them after a release by calling
+You may still edit them
-the indexer with the `--amend` option.
+after a release by passing the `--amend` option to the indexer.

 **@changelog**